 The defender, currently sidelined with a knee injury, abandoned his usual No.26 jersey and took to the field to run through a series of fitness drills with the Blues training staff wearing 16 instead - the number worn by Di Matteo during his four-year playing spell at Stamford Bridge.

-The Italian was sacked by owner Roman Abramovich last week - the eighth coach to fall during the Russian's nine-year tenure - after a run of two wins in eight games, despite leading the west London club an FA Cup and Champions League double last season.
+The Italian was sacked by owner Roman Abramovich last week - the eighth coach to fall during the Russian's nine-year tenure - after a run of two wins in eight games, despite leading the west London club to a FA Cup and Champions League double last season.

 Abramovich quickly turned to former Liverpool boss Benitez to fill the void, much to the dissatisfaction of Chelsea supporters still reeling from the dismissal of Di Matteo.